 The Foreign Influence Transparency Scheme provides the public with visibility of the nature, level and extent of foreign influence on Australia's government and politics.
-It is recommended that you review obligations and responsibilities under the scheme at Foreign Influence Transparency Scheme | Attorney-General's Department (ag.gov.au) before establishing project partners.
+It is recommended that you review obligations and responsibilities under the Foreign Influence Transparency Scheme on the Attorney General's Department website, before establishing project partners.

 Note: These guidelines may be changed from time-to-time by the Department of Foreign Affairs and Trade.
-When this happens the revised guidelines will be published on the Department's website at http://dfat.gov.au/councils.
+When this happens, the revised guidelines will be published on the Department's website.